4-PhPr-2,5-DMA

 4-(3-Phenylpropyl)-2,5-dimethoxyamphetamine (DOPP or DOPhPr), also known as 4-PhPr-2,5-DMA, is a serotonin receptor modulator of the phenethylamine, amphetamine, and DOx families.
+The properties and effects of 4-PhPr-2,5-DMA in humans do not appear to be known.
 It shows high affinity for both the serotonin 5-HT_{2A} and 5-HT_{2C} receptors and acts as a weak partial agonist or antagonist of the serotonin 5-HT_{2A} receptor.
 The drug has lower affinity for the serotonin 5-HT_{2A} receptor than its closely related positional isomer 4-PhPr-3,5-DMA.
-This is an apparent reversal of the usual situation with DOx and related drugs in which the 2,5-dimethoxy pattern is optimal for serotonin 5-HT_{2A} receptor interactions.
+This is an apparent reversal of the usual situation with DOx and related drugs, in which the 2,5-dimethoxy pattern is optimal for serotonin 5-HT_{2A} receptor interactions.
+4-PhPhr-2,5-DMA was first described in the scientific literature by Richard Glennon and colleagues by 1989.